Amaranth Leaf and Garlic Stir-Fry Recipe

-- Wash amaranth leaves 2-3 times in water.
-Separate the leaves from the stem.
-Store the stem in the refrigerator for future use.
-Finely chop the leaves.
-Set aside.
+- Wash the amaranth leaves 2–3 times in water, then separate the leaves from the stems.
+Store the stems in the refrigerator for future use.
+Chop the leaves finely then set them aside.

 - Heat oil in a deep-bottomed pan.
 Throw in the mustard seeds, diced garlic cloves, broken dry red chilies, and asafoetida powder.
-Saute over low fire until mustard crackles.
-By this time, garlic should become golden.
+Sauté over low fire until the mustard crackles.
+By this time, the garlic should be golden.

-- Add chopped tomatoes.
-Add some salt.
-Continue sauteing over medium-low fire until the tomatoes become soft.
+- Add the chopped tomatoes and some salt.
+Continue sautéing over medium-low fire until the tomatoes become soft.

-- Add chopped amaranth.
-Increase the fire.
-Stir-cook for 8-9 minutes or until the leaves are cooked.
+- Add the chopped amaranth.
+Increase the fire and stir-cook for 8–9 minutes or until the leaves are cooked.
 Add the optional jaggery powder or sugar (to balance the salty and sour flavor).

 - Sprinkle some water while cooking to prevent burning the contents on the bottom.
 Cover the pan for fast cooking.
-Add optional grated coconut and remaining salt.
-Mix well.
+Add the optional grated coconut and the remaining salt and mix well.

-- Once the mix becomes dry, turn off the fire.
-Transfer the curry to a serving dish.
+- Once the mix becomes dry, turn off the fire and transfer the curry to a serving dish.

-- Red amaranth leaves and garlic stir-fry is ready to serve.
+- Your red amaranth leaf and garlic stir-fry is ready to serve.
 Serve it with boiled rice, curd rice, pancakes, or chapati.
 Enjoy!